irf-rox/HELIX---Healthy-Exercise-and-Lifestyle-for-Individual-eXcellence/README.md

 ## Day 11 - 02/01/2025:
 - Completed cloud upload of chroma database in google drive.
+- Completed documentation.
 ### Challenges:
 - Download ordering and file maintaining structure while downloading was tedious.
 - Tried to encrypt messages from LLM but seemed unpractical since all were taking place in the server and also splitting and encrypting the large plain text was a tedious task for encrypting fitness plan.
+- Covering the entire concepts into a very limited number of slides needed lot of criticism and choosing content to be explained.